celeritas-project/geant4-sandbox/README.md

 * **pythiaInput.cmd**: Pythia8 input example, to be used with the `-gen` option.
 * **slabsGeometry.gdml**: Basic geometry composed by 4 slabs of stainless steel.
 * **vis.mac**: Macro for the GUI gdml visualization settings.
+* **g4PhysicsTableParser/**: Code for parsing the ascii physics tables produced by Geant4 and creating a single root output file.

 # Notes / Issues